Two radii form an isosceles triangle

 An isosceles triangle is a triangle that has two equal sides, like this:

-The two angles at the base of an isosceles triangle are also equal.
+The two angles at the base of an isosceles triangle are always equal.

 Two radii of a circle

-The radii form the two equal sides of the triangle.
-The third side is formed ny the chord that joins the ends of the two radii.
+Two radii form the two equal sides of a triangle.
+The third side is formed by the chord that joins the ends of the two radii.

 Since it is an isosceles triangle, it follows that the angles between the two radii and the chord that forms the third side of the triangle are also equal.